 If you're curious now, here's a recipe and instructions on how to make the perfect Japanese Highball.

-A Highball contains way more filler than a lowball, which is supposed to be "spirit with a splash of filler".
+That means, in comparison to a Highball, the Lowball contains way less filler.
+It is supposed to be "spirit with a splash of filler".
 Since this simple, watered-down drink is currently not that fashionable, people tend to forget where the name originates.